 BIO 240.
-FIELD STUDY OF INVERTEBRATES1 credit hour Stresses field recognition of the organisms and their habits.
+FIELD STUDY OF INVERTEBRATES.....1 credit hour Stresses field recognition of the organisms and their habits.

 BIO 247.
-FIELD STUDY OF INSECTS
+FIELD STUDY OF INSECTS.....1 credit hour Recognition of insects and their habits is stressed.
+Primarily conducted in the field.

 BIO 248.
-FIELD STUDY OF REPTILES AND AMPHIBIANS
+FIELD STUDY OF REPTILES AND

+AMPHIBIANS.....1 credit hour Reptiles and amphibians studied in the field with stress on recognition and habits.

 BIO 249.
-FIELD STUDY OF BIRDS
+FIELD STUDY OF BIRDS.....1 credit hour Identification of birds and their songs and nesting habits.

 BIO 250.
-FIELD STUDY OF MAMMALS
+FIELD STUDY OF MAMMALS.....1 credit hour The habits, food, behavior and life history of mammals.

 BIO 256.
-FIELD STUDY OF MOSSES AND FERNS 1 credit hour Stress is on the identification and habitat of mosses and ferns.
+FIELD STUDY OF MOSSES AND FERNS.....1 credit hour Stress is on the identification and habitat of mosses and ferns.

 BIO 257.
-FIELD STUDY OF MUSHROOMS 1 credit hour Stresses identification of flowerless plants.
+FIELD STUDY OF MUSHROOMS.....1 credit hour Stresses identification of flowerless plants.

 BIO 258.
-FIELD STUDY OF TREES AND SHRUBS1 credit hour Identification and habitat study of woody plants.
+FIELD STUDY OF TREES AND SHRUBS....1 credit hour Identification and habitat study of woody plants.

 BIO 259.
-FIELD STUDY OF COMMON PLANTS1 credit hour Non-woody higher plants are studied with emphasis on identification.
+FIELD STUDY OF COMMON PLANTS.....1 credit hour Non-woody higher plants are studied with emphasis on identification.

 BIO 260.
-SPRING WILD FLOWERS
+SPRING WILD FLOWERS.....1 credit hour The Spring flora is studied with stress placed on recognition.

 BIO 267.
-WINTER FIELD STUDY
+WINTER FIELD STUDY.....1 credit hour Biological organisms are studied in their winter conditions.

+BIO 270.
+NATURE PHOTOGRAPHY.....1 credit hour A practical course in photographing nature.
+Several approaches are used to give the student experience with different techniques and films.
+Use of a camera for taking pictures and film is required.

 BIO 288.
-ADVANCED BEEKEEPING

-BIO 289.
-FIELD BEEKEEPING

-be conducted in the apiaries located in the College area.
-In case of inclement weather, alternate activities will be planned.
+ADVANCED BEEKEEPING.....2 credit hours Deals with stocking the hive, ordering bees, handling the queen and the commercial aspects of beekeeping.